sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/HopperBASICSpec.md

 ## Current Status Summary

-**Phase 1 Progress**: ~65% complete
+**Phase 1 Progress**: ~70% complete
 - ✅ Core expression evaluation system (complete)
 - ✅ Basic console commands (partial - NEW, MEM, BYE working)
 - ✅ PRINT statement (basic version)
 - ✅ IF/THEN control flow (basic version)
 - ✅ Complete tokenizer with number parsing and keyword recognition
 - ✅ Statement execution framework with proper error handling
+- ✅ Symbol table foundation (low-level operations complete)
-- ❌ Variable system (not started - next priority)
+- ❌ Variable system integration (parser integration not started - next priority)
 - ❌ Function system (stubs only)
 - ❌ Assignment statements (not started)

 **Key Achievement**: We have a working expression evaluator that handles all arithmetic, comparison, and logical operations with proper type checking and promotion.
 Combined with a complete tokenizer system and interactive REPL, this provides the solid foundation for all remaining language features.

-**Next Milestone**: Implement the symbol table system to enable variable declarations and assignments, completing the core language functionality.
+**Next Milestone**: Implement variable system integration to connect the symbol table foundation with the BASIC parser, enabling variable declarations and assignments to complete the core language functionality.